Image credit: Giovanni Cancemi | Shutterstock

 These enzymes recognize the proteins for degradation and label them by attaching several ubiquitin molecules to their surface.
 Then, the polyubiquitinated proteins are identified by the proteasome which is a huge complex that subsequently degrades the polyubiquitinated protein into small peptides.

-PROTACs are made up of three components most commonly known as an E3 ligand, a ligand for the POI, and a linker which connects the E3 ligand and the POI ligand together.
+PROTACs are made up of three components most commonly known as an E3 ligand, a ligand for the POI, and a linker that connects the E3 ligand and the POI ligand together.

 A ternary complex is formed when the E3 ligand and POI ligand bind to their respective targets.
 After they are bound, an E3 and POI are in close proximity, which triggers the E3 to transfer several ubiquitin molecules to the POI.
 Then, this polyubiquitinated POI is recognized and degraded by the proteasome as part of the UPS.
 After the POI degradation, the drug is released to continue its degradation task.

 Figure 1.
 PROTAC mechanism of action.
-The heterobifunctional molecule comprises of an E3 ligase ligand (red square), a chemical linker (blue bar) and ligand for the protein of interest (black triangle).
-Image Credit: SP Scientific
+The heterobifunctional molecule comprises of an E3 ligase ligand (red square), a chemical linker (blue bar), and a ligand for the protein of interest (black triangle).

 Unlike the normal occupancy-driven drugs that function on a stoichiometric basis, this event-driven MOA leads to PROTAX molecules cycling through several rounds of activity, which removes super-stoichiometric quantities of the POI.